Table of Contents

 How Excel Understands Time

-Excel has its own way of comprehending time, essentially treating it like a fraction of a day.
-Starting from January 1, 1900, it assigns the value of 1 to this date, then counts forward with each day incrementing by 1.
+Excel treats time as a fraction of a full day.
+The value 1 represents one full day, and breaking it down can provide you with hours.
 Time is accounted for by breaking down the day into 24 hours—so, for instance, midday or 12:00 PM corresponds to 0.5 since it’s halfway through the day.

 This fractional system allows us to calculate time differences with ease, as long as we remain within Excel’s framework.
 However, remember that converting from other time systems, like the Unix timestamp, requires a slight adjustment for alignment.